-Hop on and travel across the river and of you have time, it is well worth popping into the Old Sardine Factory heritage centre where you can explore the maritime and fishing heritage of Looe, or take a walk to Hannafore (see below) for great views of Looe Island.
+Hop on and travel across the river.
+Pop into the Old Sardine Factory heritage centre where you can explore the maritime and fishing heritage of Looe, or take a walk to Hannafore (see below) for great views of Looe Island.

 Looe Island, also known as St George’s Island, is a nature reserve which you can visit on boat trips from East Looe.
 The island was inhabited by people as far back as the Iron Age, and at one time was a site for early Christian pilgrimages.

 The Island’s most colourful history was throughout the 17th and 18th centuries when it was used by smugglers.
 There is more on the history of the Island and smuggling in the town in the excellent Old Guildhall Museum in East Looe (re-opens 4th April 2022).

 Head down towards the end of Hannafore and you will eventually find a gate that leads into a field and this is where you can access the South West Coast Path.
-Wander a while, find a bench and enjoy your pasty or if you are feeling fit and keen you can walk the 6 miles to the quaint village of Polperro along the coast path.
+Wander a while, find a bench and enjoy your pasty or if you are feeling fit and keen you can walk the 6 miles to the quaint village of Polperro along the coast path (directions).